solana-developers/professional-education/README.md

 **Instructor time** is 9 AM to 5 PM.

+**Class sizes**:

-**Class sizes**: Generally, between 10 and 15 people, you want to spend time with every student, and larger class sizes are difficult for a single instructor to manage.
+- In person, between 10 and 15 people, you want to spend time with every student, and larger class sizes are difficult for a single instructor to manage.
+- Online: no maximum.
+Personalized attention will be limited for larger events.

 **Lead time**: 1-month minimum, ideally six weeks